akaizn-junior/jampass/README.md

 ![Another one](./jampass-logo.png)

-A static site generator.
+A dev kit for static site generation.

-Jampass easily helps you funnel data from any headless cms to your templates.

 ## Install